f5devcentral/f5-agility-labs-containers/docs/class1/module2/lab1.rst

    .. image:: ../images/get-fl-tunnel-mac-addr.png

 #.
-On kube-master1 edit bigip-node.yaml and change the highlighted MAC address
+While still connected to the WEB SHELL window (*command line of kube-master1*), edit the **bigip-node.yaml**
-   with the MAC address copied from the previous step.
+   file to change the highlighted MAC address with the MAC address copied from the previous step.

    .. note:: If your unfamiliar with VI ask for help.